matryer/resync/README.md

 ## Example

+The following example examines how `resync.Once` could be used in a HTTP server situation.

 ```
 // use it just like sync.Once
 var once resync.Once

+// handle a web request
 func handleRequest(w http.ResponseWriter, r *http.Request) {
 	once.Do(func(){
 		// load templates or something